freesoulphoenix/CalendarFetcher/README.md

 # CALENDAR FETCHER
 is a custom Adobe Illustrator CEP extension that generates a full 12-month calendar layout directly in Illustrator — with optional public holidays, flexible styling, and clean layer structure.
-Designed for designers who want print-ready calendars without manual layout pain.
+Designed for designers who want print-ready calendars with minimal layout pain.

 ## ✨ Features
 1. Generate a full year calendar (12 months) in Illustrator